jacksund/simmate/docs/parameters.md

 --------------------------

 ## command
-The command that will be called during execution of a program.
-There is typically a default set for this that you only need to change unless you'd like parallelization.
+This parameter specifies the command that will be called during the execution of a program.
+There is typically a default set for this that you only need to change if you'd like parallelization.
 For example, VASP workflows use `vasp_std > vasp.out` by default but you can override this to use `mpirun`.

 === "yaml"
     ``` yaml